-Table 5.1: Local Table 5.1: Local Plan Policies (June 2017) screened into the HRA Policy Peak District Moors (South Pennine Moors Phase 1) SPA South Pennine Moors SAC Peak District Dales SAC Cannock Chase SAC Reasoning Valley and development should be in accordance with the Masterplan.
+Policy Peak District Moors (South Pennine Moors Phase 1) SPA South Pennine Moors SAC Peak District Dales SAC Cannock Chase SAC Reasoning Valley and development should be in accordance with the Masterplan.
 Within this area particular support will be given to: short stay and long stay visitor accommodation; the expansion of existing tourist attractions and facilities and the provision of compatible new tourist attractions and facilities; and actions to protect and enhance the biodiversity of the valley, including the maintenance, buffering and connection of designated sites and actions to mitigate climate change.
 The HRA of the Churnet Valley Masterplan concluded that it would not result in any LSEs on European sites within the area.
-An aim of the Masterplan is to attract and hold tourists within the Churnet Valley and it may complement and ease pressures on the neighbouring Peak District National Park.
-Although LSEs from this policy alone are not identified, LSEs are recorded because this policy will need to be considered for potential in-combination effects with the policies which direct housing growth to Leek - Policy SS6 (Leek Area Strategy) and Policy SS7 (other rural areas) along with the proposed allocation sites selected.
+An aim of the Masterplan is to attract and hold tourists within the Churne Valley and it may complement and ease pressures on the neighbouring Peak District National Park.
+Although LSEs from this policy alone are not identified, LSEs are recorded because this policy will need to be considered for potential in-combination effects with the policies which direct policy will need to be considered for potential in-combination effects with the policies which direct policy and the policy and the policy will need to be considered for potential in-combination effects with the policies which direct policy will need to be considered for potential in-combination effects with the policies which direct policy will need to be considered for potential in-combination effects with the policies which direct policy will need to be considered for potential in-combination effects with the policy which direct policy will need to be considered for potential in-combination effects with the policy which direct policy will need to be considered for potential in-combination effects with the policy which direct policy which direct policy will need to be considered for potential in-combination effects with the policy which direct policy which direct policy will need to be considered for potential in-combination effects with the policy which direct policy which direct policy will need to be cons

-Policy Peak District Moors (South Pennine Moors Phase 1) SPA Peak District Dales SAC Cannock Chase SAC Reasoning E2 - Employment Allocations ~ V ~ Proposed employment allocations in the Leek area could result in effects on air quality which require further investigation in the HRA, both alone and in combination with residential developments and growth in neighbouring areas.
-H2 - Housing Allocations \checkmark V ~ There are no preferred options allocations within 15km of Cannock Chase and very little potential for small infill developments to have a significant effect on Cannock Chase SAC.
-LSEs relating to urban effects are identified resulting from the following proposed allocation sites: Waterhouses (WA004) located approx. 1950m from the Peak District Dales SAC; and Allocated sites on the eastern edge of Leek (LE066, LE140, LE128a, LE142 a and b) located between 3.8km and 4.2km from the Peak District SPA and the South Pennine Moors SAC.
+Policy Peak District Moors (South Pennine Moors Phase 1) SPA South Pennine Moors SAC Peak District Dales SAC Cannock Chase SAC Reasoning E2 - Employment Allocations ✓ V ✓ Proposed employment allocations in the Leek area could result in effects on air quality which require further investigation in the HRA, both alone and in combination with residential developments and growth in neighbouring areas.
+H2 - Housing Allocations ✓ V ✓ There are no preferred options allocations within 15km of Cannock Chase and very little potential for small infill developments to have a significant effect on Cannock Chase SAC.
+LSEs relating to urban effects are identified resulting from the following proposed allocation sites: Waterhouses (WA004) located 20pprox 1950m from the Peak District Dales SAC; and Allocated sites on the eastern edge of Leek, Land at the Mount (LE066, LE140, LE128 a and b, LE142 a and b) located between 3.8km and 4.2km from the Peak District SPA and the South Pennine Moors SAC.
 LSEs relating to air quality are identified in relation to all of the proposed allocation sites in Leek because they may increase traffic.
 Potential in combination effect with employment proposed allocations in Leek and development in neighbouring areas.